hybe/limelight-utils/README.md

 The API is a thin wrapper around the Limelight Orchestra Content API.
 At the current version it's not doing a whole lot of error checking etc on the parameters (pull requests welcome!) so if you get an empty response, that might be the reason.
-Typically, the Limelight REST API doesn't provide very useful error messages in malformed request parameter cases.
+Typically, the Limelight REST API doesn't provide very useful error messages in malformed request parameter cases, so if you get empty responses, that is most likely the reason.

 In most methods the parameters are self explanatory, URL parameters and strutures are typically passed through as-is.
-Refer to Limelight documentation for those: http://support.video.limelight.com/support/docs/content_api/
+Refer to [Limelight documentation](http://support.video.limelight.com/support/docs/content_api/)

 ### list all channel groups
 listChannelGroups (cb)